Cosmos Laundromat

-Cosmos Laundromat: First Cycle, developed under the code name Project Gooseberry, is an animated absurdist sci-fi fantasy short film directed by Mathieu Auvray, written by Esther Wouda, and produced by Ton Roosendaal.
+Cosmos Laundromat: First Cycle, developed under the code name Project Gooseberry, is 2015 animated absurdist science fantasy short film directed by Mathieu Auvray, written by Esther Wouda, and produced by Ton Roosendaal.
 It is the Blender Institute's 5th "open movie" project, and was made utilizing the Blender software.
-The film focuses around a depressed and suicidal sheep named Franck who's offered "all the lives he ever wanted" by a mysterious salesman named Victor.
+The film focuses around a depressed and suicidal sheep named Franck who is offered "all the lives he ever wanted" by a mysterious salesman named Victor.
 On August 10, 2015, it was released to YouTube.
 The film was originally intended to kickstart a feature-length film.
 A short film sequel was written and designed but never brought to production.
 In 2020, Roosendaal announced that the one film would be the total of the project.

 The film itself, along with the other Blender Foundation "open movies," was released under the Creative Commons Attribution License.

 Production

 On January 10, 2010, Ton Roosendaal announced the project.
 By January 2014, thirteen animation studios from all over the world (including the Blender Institute) were set to make the film.
 The goals of the film, according to Ton Roosendaal, were to raise the bar for the Blender Institute with the idea of making a feature-length animated film using completely free and open-source software, investigate the use of cloud services for open-source projects, and to create a new business model for the Blender Foundation.
 In March 2014, concept art and project targets for the project were revealed.
 A crowdfunding campaign also started around the same period.
 Through the funding raised for production of the film, the Blender Foundation was able to improve on existing and/or add new features to the Blender software.
 The film was expected to take 18 months to make, with 60–80 people participating full-time.